Favourited 516 times

 Please don't send a request without reading my profile first, and confirming this in your message.

-Definition of naturism: the belief that nakedness is beneficial to health and emotional wellbeing.
+Definition of naturism: the belief that being naked is beneficial to health and emotional wellbeing.

-Volunteer accommodation is in the 3 bedroom stone 'cortijo' house, very simple and basic but equipped for reasonably comfortable living.
-The local market town can be reached in 15-20 mins, walking down the river valley, so visitors are able to be very independent without a car here.
-There are buses from there to the local mountain villages and to the coast, and to Granada city which can be visited by bus for the day.
+Accommodation is in the house, which is very simple and basic but equipped for reasonably comfortable living.
+The local market town can be reached in 15-20 mins so visitors are able to be independent without a car here.
+There are buses from there to the local mountain villages, the coast, and to Granada city.

 Help with Eco project

 Help in the house